All Episodes

 Bike theft and car theft have both halved.

-Burglary is down by two-thirds, and all violent crime, according to the survey, is halved since 2005.
+And all violent crime, according to the survey, it's halved since 2005.

-So these are the Claims that are being made using the data that has been provided by the crime survey, which again is kind of an evenly weighted survey going out to 35,000 households across the country, evenly distributed from each county, just asking them.
+So these are the claims that are being made using the data that has been provided by the crime survey, which again is kind of an evenly weighted survey going out to 35,000 households across the country, evenly distributed from each county, just asking them.

 And there can be some benefit to asking these kinds of questions, especially in picking up unreported crime.